 Men-an-Tol stone near Penzance in Cornwall |

-The motifs that appear on the stonework also connect the craftsmen of tombs, monuments and crosses to the ancient Hebrew emblem of the Creator, the Sun.
-Those motifs include the 6-prong solar wheel such as that found on the ossuaries of the ruling families in Jerusalem and the Celtic cross.
+The motifs that appear on the stonework also connect the craftsmen of tombs, monuments and crosses to the ancient 6-prong solar symbol of the dispersed Hebrew.
+That motif is found on the ossuaries of the ruling families in Jerusalem and on some Celtic crosses.
+This is the ossuary of Miriam, a granddaughter of the High Priest Caiaphas.

-Related reading: The Neolithic and Bronze Age Periods in Cornwall, The Priesthood in England - Part 1; The Priesthood in England - Part 2; The Priesthood in England - Conclusion; Was King Arthur a Descendant of Nilotic Rulers?; The Ancient Tumuli of Nobles; Stonework of the Ancient World
+Related reading: The Ar Rulers; The Neolithic and Bronze Age Periods in Cornwall, The Priesthood in England - Part 1; The Priesthood in England - Part 2; The Priesthood in England - Conclusion; Was King Arthur a Descendant of Nilotic Rulers?; The Ancient Tumuli of Nobles; Stonework of the Ancient World

 No comments: